'Advance Australia Fair II'

 We acknowledge and honour the contribution of Judith Durham AO and Kutcha Edwards in their pioneering work of 2006 and 2009 ‘Lyric for contemporary Australia’.
 This commenced the movement in Australia for a new National Anthem.

-Here are some notes on the main themes embraced in our proposed song, 'Beneath the Southern Cross'.
+Here are some notes on the main themes embraced in our proposed song, 'Advance Australia Fair 11'.
 They can be used as a teaching aid in schools and for public reference.

 Core Australian values are embodied throughout the new lyrics.
-The values of our Freedom, achieved by the rule of law; Diversity; Mateship; a Fair Go; and Respect for our First Peoples are at the heart of the new piece.
+The values of our Freedom, achieved through our democratic institutions and the rule of law; Inclusion and Respect for our First Peoples; our Cultural Diversity; Mateship; and a Fair Go; are at the heart of the new piece.

 Historical Links to the Old Song

 Historical links to the traditional song are achieved by the familiar lyrics of Verse 1 and in the new Verses 2 & 3 by the music and refrain.
 All three verses are anchored with the traditional refrain concluding with Advance Australia Fair”.
 The new lines have been written as the song was first written by Peter Dodds McCormick in 1878 using the ‘Ballad Stanza’ format.
 A Ballad Stanza is a four-line stanza, known as a quatrain, most often found in the folk ballad.
 In this form, usually only the second and fourth lines rhyme in an a/b/c/b pattern.

 The New Proposed Lyrics – Verse by Verse